syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/Customize-Appearance.md

 You can customize grid line color using _GridLineColor_ property.

-The following code illustrates how to display vertical lines in GridControl:
+The following code illustrates how to customize the grid lines color in GridControl.

 {% tabs %}
 {% highlight c# %}